Official State Reptile of Florida

 The American alligator was designated the official state reptile of Florida in 1987 (Louisiana and Mississippi also adopted the American alligator as the reptile symbol for their state).
 All State Reptiles

 Florida also recognizes another reptile as a state symbol; the gopher tortoise.

 Alligator comes from the Spanish "el lagarto" (the lizard).
 The American alligator (Alligator mississippiensis) is native to the Southeastern United States.
-Alligators construct burrows, or "alligator holes" for shelter and hibernation.

-Alligators are an important part of their ecosystem - they control the population of prey species, create peat through their nesting activities, and benefit several other species with 'alligator holes' and nests (including the Florida Red-bellied turtle which incubates its own eggs there).
+American Alligators construct burrows, or "alligator holes" for shelter and hibernation and play an important role in their ecosystem - they control the populations of prey species, create peat through their nesting activities, and benefit several other species with 'alligator holes' and nests (including the Florida Red-bellied turtle, which incubates its own eggs there).

 A typical male reaches 13-14 feet in length and can weigh over 600 pounds (there are unconfirmed reports of alligators over 16 feet).
 Immature alligators have yellow cross-bands on a black background for camouflage.
 Adults can be long and thin or short and stocky.